mkanyar/angular-tour-of-heroes/README.md

 # AngularTourOfHeroes

-This project was created to learn Angular
+This project was generated using Angular CLI